anaduscu/2D-Pirate-Adventure-Game/README.md

 # 2D-Pirate-Adventure-Game
+## OOP-based adventure game
+developed in Java Swing to demonstrate the main OOP concepts

-execute GameManager.java to run the game
+## Running the game
+To run the game cd into project foler and run command "javac *.java" followed by "java GameManager.java"